 - Many balance transfer cards don't have an annual fee, but some do.
 For example, the Santander Bravo card offers zero-percent APR on balance transfer for 18 months but has a $49 annual fee (waived the first year).
 If you're trying to pay off your debt as quickly as possible, choosing a card without an annual fee might be a good option.

 - You can generally transfer balances from other cards to the new card whenever you want by making a request online or over the phone, but there may be a fee to do so.
 The fee is usually 3 to 5 percent of the amount transferred, with a minimum charge of $5 to $10.
-To avoid this expense, you may want to find out if you qualify for a card that waives the fee for the first several weeks or months after activation, such as the Chase Slate credit card. (**This offer is no longer available on our site)
+To avoid this expense, you may want to find out if you qualify for a card that waives the fee for the first several weeks or months after activation, such as Chase Slate®.
+Chase Slate® currently offers an introductory $0 fee for balances transferred within the first 60 days your account is open.
+After that, the balance transfer fee jumps to 5 percent of the amount transferred (minimum $5).

-- Some balance transfer cards don't charge interest on new purchases during a promotional period, such as the Amex Everyday® credit card.
+- Some balance transfer cards don't charge interest on new purchases during a promotional period, such as The Amex EveryDay® Credit Card from American Express (after the 12-month promotional period is up, there's a variable APR of 13.99 to 23.99 percent for purchases and balance transfers).
 Others charge interest on new purchases from the start.

 3. Transfer high-interest debt first.